23rd July 2021

 The best advice is remove any infected growth that you find.
 Ashwood Nurseries, which specialises in hellebores among other plants, recommends cutting off all the foliage, diseased or not, to help stop the new season's growth becoming infected with the fungus.
 It will also stop the leaves obscuring the flowers are they emerge.

-Whether you're planting an ornamental tree or a fruiting one it's a good time of year to do it, as deciduous plants are dormant and you can buy them bare root (ie not in a pot), which is cheaper.
+Whether you're planting an ornamental tree or a fruiting one it's a good time of year to do it, as deciduous plants are dormant and you can buy them bare root (ie not in a pot), which is cheaper and better for the environment as it doesn't involve peat or plastic in their production.
 Many mail-order nurseries specialise in selling trees this way.
+You can also find roses and hedging sold this way.

 When they arrive in the post, plant them as soon as you can.
 If you have to wait (because the weather is wet, for example), dig the garden and put in the tree, ready to lift for when you can plant it properly.